leojang/Notes/Interview.md

 * Describe any tangible achievements on the horizon.
 * Convince the interviewer that this position is key to your plan for success.
 * Describe your personal qualities that will enable you to achieve your goals.

+### Interview Questions About Your Goals for the Future

+My long-term goals involve growing with a company where I can continue to learn, take on additional responsibilities, and contribute as much value as I can.
+I love that your company emphasizes professional development opportunities.
+I intend to take advantage of all of these.

+### Do You Prefer to Work Independently or On a Team?

+“I am equally comfortable working as a member of a team and independently.
+In researching the LMN company, your mission statement, and the job description, I could see similarities to previous positions that I have held where some assignments required a great deal of independent work and research, while others were better completed as a group.

+I continued to grow as a team member while on my sorority's debate team and through my advanced marketing class where we had numerous team assignments.
+Working on a team energizes me in a positive way, although I’m also confident in my ability to work alone when I need to.”

+“I am comfortable working alone and in a group depending on the situation.
+If the task is easy enough to tackle on my own without requiring collective brainstorming, I am happy to work on my own.
+However, if the assignment is a high priority one or is too much for one person to handle, I welcome working with a team to tackle the project together.
+In my experience, most projects require a combination of independent work and brainstorming depending on their various elements.”

+### How to Answer Interview Questions About Your Greatest Strength

+How should you answer questions about your strengths?
+The best way to respond is to describe the skills and experience that you have which directly correlates with the job you are applying for.
+Be prepared to answer by making a list of the qualifications mentioned in the job posting.

+Then, make a list of your skills that match those listed.
+This list can include education or training, soft skills, hard skills, or past work experiences.
+Narrow your list of skills down to 3 - 5 particularly strong skills.

+Next to each skill, note an example of how you have used that strength in the past.

+### How Would You Describe Yourself?

+When you respond, keep in mind the type of position you are interviewing for, the company culture, and the work environment.
+However, it's not a good idea to simply regurgitate a list of reasons why you are right for the position.

+Instead, answer with a few positive adjectives or phrases that describe your personal characteristics or your attitude (sometimes employers ask a similar question, “What three adjectives would you use to describe yourself?”).
+Make sure to focus on the qualities that make you an ideal match for the job and the company.

+You typically do not need to follow up your response with specific examples of times you have displayed each characteristic – often, an employer wants a relatively concise answer to this question.
+However, if you give your answer and the interviewer looks like her or she is waiting for more, you can then follow up with examples from past work experiences.
+The interviewer might even ask you outright to expand your answer with examples.Finally, while you should shape your answer to fit the particular job, authenticity is still important.
+Your response should be positive but genuine.

+### How Do You Handle Stress?

+Pressure is very important to me.
+Good pressure, such as having a lot of assignments to work on, or an upcoming deadline, helps me to stay motivated and productive.
+Of course, there are times when too much pressure can lead to stress; however, I am very skilled at balancing multiple projects and meeting deadlines, which prevents me from feeling stressed often.
+For example, I once had three large projects due in the same week, which was a lot of pressure.
+However, because I created a schedule that detailed how I would break down each project into small assignments, I completed all three projects ahead of time and avoided unnecessary stress.

+### How to Answer the Tell Me About Yourself Interview Question

+### What were your responsibilities?

+### What did you like or dislike about your previous job?

+### Describe a difficult work situation or project and how you overcame it.

+### Why do you want this job?

+### Why should we hire you?

+### How to Respond to 'Do You Have Any Questions for Me?'

+* Can you share more about the day-to-day responsibilities of this position?
+What's a typical day like?
+* Why is this position open — is this a new role?
+If not, why did the person who held this role leave it?
+* If I were hired for this role, what would you want me to achieve in my first months in the position?